Which One Is the Best for Bass?

 Buzzbaits

-Another in the line of super-successful search baits for bass is the buzz bait.
-There are many types of buzz baits, but they all look somehow similar.
+Another in the line of super-successful bass lures is the buzz bait.
+There are many types of buzz baits, but they all look somewhat similar.

 Buzzbait